 You can find Public DMP templates to meet the specific funder requirements also on DMPTuuli pages.
 DMPTuuli contains useful advice and tips for all organizations and all types of applications, including:

-3. Documentation and metadata: How to describe your data and if you use some metadata standards to make your data findable, accessible, interoperable, and reusable for you and others.
-More information, see:
+How to describe your data and if you use some metadata standards to make your data findable, accessible, interoperable, and reusable (FAIR) for you and others.
+For more information, see:

 Note that data with personal information can only be published anonymised.
 Pseudonymised data is still personal data, and therefore cannot be opened without explicit consent for that purpose.
 Se Anonymisation and Personal Data by Finnish Social Science Data Archive (FSD).